 In a person with type 1 diabetes: the pancreas constantly tries to produce beta cells in order to make insulin, but the immune system continues to attack and destroy most or all of those beta cells.

-For those with type 1 diabetes, the evolution of the disease and the attack on the beta cells occurs very quickly, which means people get sick very quickly.
+For those with type 1 diabetes, the evolution of the disease and the attack on the beta cells occur very quickly, which means people get sick very quickly.
 Often mistaken at first for the lingering flu, a simple blood test and urine test can determine and diagnose type 1 diabetes.

 Immediately upon diagnosis, patients should begin taking pharmaceutical insulin via pump, pen, or syringe.